jacopotozzo/academic-kickstart/content/authors/admin/_index.md

 ---
 Department of Economics, Bocconi University

-I am Jacopo Tozzo, PhD student at Bocconi University.
+I'm Jacopo, PhD student at Bocconi University.
 My research interests are preminently focused on macroeconomics.

-I am studying how deviations from rational expectations during the individual decision processes affect macroeconomic aggregates.
-Moreover, I am interested in understanding how non-rational expectations impact on the effectiveness of policy making.
+I study deviations from rational expectations and their effects on macroeconomic aggregates and policies.
+I'm also interested in debt dynamics influence on business cycles.